And welcome back, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Hang on.

-We'll go go into more of this when we come back.
+Go into more of this when we come back.

 Stay with us.

-And we're back, and we're back with Barbara in Chicago, Illinois on open line Friday.
+And we're back, and we're back with Barbara in Chicago, Illinois, on Open Line Friday.

-You're gonna go see Gore's movie.
+You're going to go see Gore's movie.

 I want to put in mine as far as the other side of the story.

-This is the simplest thing to do.
+Here's, look, this is the simplest thing to do.

 There are not melting glaciers, and polar bears are not stranded.

-Is it true that this was taken the picture was taken by a boy in Canada in the that that picture's not in this.
+The picture was taken by a boy in Canada in the middle.

-But that that picture was taken by a woman reporter who accurately captioned it as an ice flow that was made by waves.
+They do a computer graphic of a similar picture, but that picture was taken by a woman reporter who accurately captioned it as an ice flow that was made by waves.

 It was all BS.

-He's got a m he's got something on his property.
+He's got something on his property.

 Number two, he has not reduced his use of energy at all.

-He's out using this carbon credit scam uh to not reduce he this movie asks everybody to reduce their usage.
+He's out using this carbon credit scam to not reduce.

 Everybody's supposed to reduce their carbon footprint.